dimajix/flowman/docs/cookbook/migrations.md

 # Schema Migrations

-The topic *schema migration* refers to the process to modify an existing database schema (i.e. a collection of tables) from their current state (in the sense of column names, data types, indexes etc) to a desired scheme.
+The topic *schema migration* refers to the process to modify an existing database schema (i.e. a collection of tables) from their current state (in the sense of column names, data types, indexes etc.) to a desired scheme.
 This is a very important topic, since it would be naive to assume that your data schema will never change.
 Every project eventually will face the challenge of modifying the existing schema due to new business requirements.

-Their are different approaches to this topic, a very common is to use frameworks like LiquiBase or Alembic, which would execute SQL scripts provided by developers to perform schema migrations.
+There are different approaches to this topic, a very common is to use frameworks like LiquiBase or Alembic, which would execute SQL scripts provided by developers to perform schema migrations.
 Flowman on the other hand offers automatic schema migrations, where the current schema is compared with the desired schema (as specified in the [relations](../spec/relation/index.md) of a Flowman project) and infers the required changes automatically.